cwchentw/lightweight-cms/content/_index.md

-Welcome to the official site of Lightweight CMS, which is a live demostration of Lightweight CMS itself.
+Welcome to the official site of Lightweight CMS, which is a live demonstration of Lightweight CMS itself.

 If you are new to the content website builder, view our [introductory articles](/#introduction) first.